 So, how is Archives Vol. II?
 There are some gems.
 The 1976 Crosby Stills Nash & Young version of “Human Highway” sounds great (the 1973 version is here too, but the harmonies are not as good).
 It was going to be the title song of their album to follow-up Deja Vu and their solo work of the early ’70’s.
 This version of the song was recorded during the Long May You Run sessions.
 The other really good recording from that session is “Midnight On The Bay”.
-If you want to know more about the lost Human Highway album, here’s the link to the article on this site, when you’re ready to check it out: https://ontherecords.net/2018/06/csny-human-highway-the-lost-album/
+If you want to know more about the lost Human Highway album, here’s the link to the article on this site, when you’re ready to check it out (it includes the audio of the songs): https://ontherecords.net/2018/06/csny-human-highway-the-lost-album/

 The box set has three recordings of “Love/Art Blues”, a song which was worked on during the Homegrown sessions.
 A solo version, and a trio version (on Disc-6 of the box set) are both very good.
 The third version has a poor ending.
 An impressive recording of the song can be found on the CSNY 1974 live album.
 You can’t beat CSN&Y harmonies.
 Proof of that is a solo version of “Through My Sails” which screams out for the harmonies of CSN (if you’re used to the Zuma version).